InfoInformation

 Attention: between 2017 and 2020, this first selection phase was divided into "Pretest" and "Test".
 This single test, from 2021, replaces both of the previous ones, giving direct access to the programming test.

-On January 28, 2025, the second and final selection phase for the CyberChallenge.IT 2025 project will take place, for those admitted from the pretest.
-In this phase, participants will be presented with 4 algorithmic or implementation problems, to be solved using a programming language.
-The test will last 3 hours to be chosen arbitrarily within the window from 14:00 to 19:00.
+On January 28, 2026, for those admitted from the pretest, the second and final selection phase for the CyberChallenge.IT 2026 program will take place in person at the university venues.
+In this phase, participants will be presented with 4 algorithmic or implementation-oriented problems, to be solved using a programming language.

-The official programming test will be available from 14:00 on January 28, and participants can take the test for a maximum duration of 3 hours, the start time being at the participants' discretion.
+The official programming test will be available starting at 15:00 on January 28 and can be completed within a maximum duration of 3 hours, ending at 19:00.
+Any venue-specific variations will be communicated to participants by the respective university.

-For each problem, participants can download a pdf file with the formal description of the problem, a series of example inputs and outputs, and several templates in some of the available languages that can be used as a starting point for implementing solutions.
+For each problem, a downloadable PDF file containing the formal problem statement will be provided, along with a set of input and output examples, and a collection of templates in some of the available programming languages that can be used as a starting point for implementing the solutions.

 At the end of this test, a weighted average between the score of the Pretest and that of the Programming Test will be calculated.
 The final ranking will be compiled in descending order of score and, in the event of a tie, in ascending order of age.
 Each venue will select from this ranking a maximum of 20 official participants, who will form the team for the training phase, plus a maximum of 5 reserves, who can follow the lessons and step in during the training if any of the officials decide to withdraw.
 Reserves who have not stepped in at the end of the training phase will not take part in the local competition and may participate again in the project in subsequent years if they meet the necessary requirements.

-Attention: the representatives of each venue have the authority to correct and possibly manually reevaluate the submissions of the Programming Test.
-Therefore, the score displayed by the platform should only be considered as an indication for the participant of the correctness of the proposed solution, but may not reflect the true score assigned by the venue's responsible.
+Attention: the representatives of each venue have the authority to correct and possibly manually reevaluate the submissions of the programming test.
+Therefore, the score displayed by the platform should only be considered as an indication for the participant of the correctness of the proposed solution, but may not reflect the true score assigned by the venue.

 All participants will also be provided with access to the official training portal of the project, where slides, video lessons, and exercises prepared by the national coordinators and divided by topic will be uploaded, along with the challenges proposed in previous local competitions.
 Credentials and access methods to this portal will be communicated to the admitted after the selection phase.